 Ethiopia has also been affected by floods, which affected some 236,000 people and displaced nearly 200,000 people.
-In addition, the National Disaster Risk Management Commission (NDRMC)-led Flood Task Force (FTF) estimates that some 486,000 people will be affected by river overflows and flash floods during the 2016 belg season, including 189,000 expected to be displaced.
 The rains caused food dispatch and distribution delays in May, although distribution has increased again since the end of May thanks to a break in rains.
 With the rains filling ponds and surface water sources, there is a potential spread of the Acute Watery Diarrhoea (AWD) outbreak.
 At least 1,884 AWD cases have been reported in 26 woredas across Oromia, and Somali regions, according to WHO since December 2015.

 To encourage school attendance, humanitarian actors are calling for more support for teachers, including in the provision of drinking water and personal hygiene, cooking and learning materials.
 As of early May 2016, humanitarian requirements in the education sector have doubled over the original Humanitarian Requirements Document due to planned efforts to extend the 2016 school year/semester to allow completion of education of students whose learning was interrupted due to the drought, and to ensure continued school feeding for the start of the next school year.

-Nearly 4.7 million people, or 38 per cent of the population, are food insecure and are in need of humanitarian assistance.
+Nearly 4.7 million people, or 38 per cent of the population, are in need of humanitarian assistance in Somalia.
 Of these people, 1.7 million are in drought-affected Puntland and Somaliland.
 The recent Gu rains have decreased the drought somewhat in certain areas and created opportunities for recovery among affected people, but the crisis remains of serious concern given the cumulative impact of up to four failed rainy seasons in parts of the country.
-If the Gu rains stop before mid-June, the situation could deteriorate rapidly.
-At the same time, the rains also bring flood risks, and as of May 2016, some 45,000 people have been affected.
-Over 7,000 cholera cases were reported in the first quarter of 2016, including 336 deaths.
+With the Gu rains ending earlier than expected, projections are indicating a deterioration of food security conditions, especially in parts of central and southern agricultural livelihoods of Somalia in the post-Gu period (July-December 2016.